Observe and record animal behaviour

 Transitional period (2-3 weeks):

-• Begin to socialise by practice growling and wagging their tail
+• Begin to socialise by practising growling and wagging their tail

 • Begin to respond to light and movement